 But are we now reaching a point – with channels such as HBO tackling nudity head on – where on-screen nudity is no longer provocative but liberating and empowering?

-Sydney Sweeney, who plays Cassie Howard, is of the mindset that her nudity in the show – which involves full-frontal boob shots – helped her feel more empowered as both an actress and person.
+Sydney Sweeney, who plays Cassie Howard, is of the mindset that her nudity in the show – which involves some pretty unavoidable, full-frontal boob shots which would make any young actress nervous – actually helped her feel more empowered in herself.

 HBO and nudity

 HBO has never shied away from nudity on screen.
 However, the nudity we see is largely from females – although Euphoria is pushing these boundaries with touches of male skin – thanks to shows such as Sex and the City, Game of Thrones and Girls.

 Girls creator and star Lena Dunham once said that stripping off on camera was a non-issue for: